Travel in Austria

 An Experiential Cycling Itinerary Along the Danube – From Passau to Vienna

 The Danube River is 2,869 km long and crosses 10 countries.
 Historically, the Romans established their empire along the river.
 Additionally, on their way to conquer the Holy Land, the Crusaders traveled along this river.
 As a result, along the banks of the Danube, you can see medieval castles and fortresses where nobles and kings lived, as well as isolated monasteries, some of which are still active today.
-Moreover, in various areas along the river, there are steep hills with numerous vineyards used for producing fine local wine, providing a spectacular scenic experience for cyclists along the route.
+Moreover, in various areas along the river, steep hills with numerous vineyards produce fine local wine and provide a spectacular scenic experience for cyclists along the route.

 The Danube Cycle Path is probably the most famous bicycle path in Europe.
-The path is paved and provides informative signs and directions along its entire length.
+The paved path provides informative signs and directions along its entire length.
 This makes the route convenient even for families.

 We have prepared an 8-day trip plan for you along the Danube River.
-You can do this trip independently, but of course, you can also get help from experts and join an organized tour.
-Details and recommendations on this will follow.
+You can do this trip independently, but of course, you can also get help from experts and join an organized tour (it is best to search online for the tour provider that fits you best).

 Please note: The full itinerary is 8 days, but it is also possible to do a shorter trip of 5-6 days, passing through the main points along the route.